tareqanwar/cv/README.md

 I'm a full stack web developer.
 After completing B.Sc. in Computer Science and Engineering, I started my career as a web developer.
 Programming is my passion.
 I am always learning and trying to keep up with the help of the internet.
 I love FreeCodeCamp and other open-source community.
 Pursuing a Web Development diploma at the University of Winnipeg.
 Also, I have a plan to obtain all the certificates from Free Code Camp.

-- I am fast learner.
+- I am a fast learner.
-- I am good at working with team.
+- I am good at working with the team.
-- I can learn and work on any technolgy needed.
+- I can learn and work on any technology needed.
 - I love coding for the community.
-- I am familiar with Scrum and other developmet methedology.
+- I am familiar with Scrum and other development methodology.
 - I am familiar with Trello, Basecamp and other project management tools.

 ### SKILLS: